Bunya - photo V. Harmsworth

 O.N.A.R.R. is a community-based program run entirely by volunteers.
-It operates under a Rehabilitation permit issued by the Department of Environment and Heritage Protection.
-Our group is based in and around the suburbs of Brisbane, Queensland.
+It operates under a Rehabilitation permit issued by the Department of Environment and Science.
+Our group is based in and around the suburbs of Brisbane, (north, south, east and west) Queensland.

 The costs incurred in raising an animal are borne by the carer.
 Where we can, O.N.A.R.R. offers support, but our carers are aware that they need to be prepared to purchase the items necessary to raise an animal correctly, to ensure that on release it is a viable animal.

 Not all of the animals that come into care are babies – we also take on injured older animals.
 Although we try our best to release an animal back into the environment from which it came,

 oft times this is not possible.
 The reason for this is that many animals that are rescued come